 The Extend2Fit earned an impressive 9 of 10 for crash test results which makes it the top product in this metric.

-While this Graco did not earn the top results for the head sensor (HIC) or the chest clip sensor (g clip), it did have the best-combined results for the group.
+While this Graco did not earn the top results for the head sensor (HIC) or the chest clip sensor (g clip), it did have the best-combined sensor results for the group.
 While every car seat on the market in the US must meet or exceed the Federal guidelines outlined in FMVSS 213, some seats do a better job than others with more impressive results that indicate an additional margin of protection.
 The Graco is definitely one of these seats.

 This Graco has a HIC result of 214 Gs where the high is 1000 and a lower result is better.
 The best result for this sensor is 186 earned by the Britax Allegiance.
-The graph below shows a comparison of the Extend2Fit and the Allegiance.
+The image below shows a comparison of the Extend2Fit and the Allegiance.

 The Extend2Fit chest clip sensor result is 40 where the maximum allowed is 60, and a lower result is better.
 This result is impressive but can't compete with the Clek Foonf and its 33.4 Gs result.
-The graph above shows the two in comparison.
+The image above shows the two in comparison.
 Only three products earned a better result during testing.

 Ease of Install - LATCH